uhs-robert/uhs-robert/README.md

-# Robert | Software Engineer & Founder, UpHill Solutions
+# Robert | Software Engineer & Founder, UpHill Solutions 🪨
 [![Github Sponsor](https://img.shields.io/badge/GitHub%20Sponsor-❤️-blue?style=for-the-badge)](https://github.com/sponsors/uhs-robert)
 [![Ko-fi](https://img.shields.io/badge/ko--fi-buy%20me%20a%20coffee-darkgreen?logo=ko-fi&logoColor=white&style=for-the-badge)](https://ko-fi.com/uphillsolutions)

-Founder of [UpHill Solutions](https://uphillsolutions.tech), focused on custom web and automation solutions.

-Most of my code here is private, but I do contribute to open source when I can and sponsorship does help me prioritize that.
+Founder of [UpHill Solutions](https://uphillsolutions.tech).
+I build tools for people like you to automate the boring stuff.

+My public repos are where I dump my personal projects, and I'm pretty sure they all follow the same recipe: _a dash of script, a heaping pile of Linux-first, and a quiet prayer to the Church of Vim_ 🙏

+If my work has been helpful to you, consider sponsoring.
+It's the best way to support my ongoing crusade against tedious problems and helps me to keep both my projects **and my family** alive.

 ## About Me

 - 🌍 **Location:** USA
-- 💼 **Occupation:** Software Developer & Consultant
+- 💼 **Occupation:** Software Engineer & Consultant
 - 🔭 **Currently working on:** Client projects (private repos), open-source contributions, and personal tooling
 - 🧠 **Talk to Me About:** Web development, backend architecture, automation, business automation, or anything tech
 - 📫 **Reach me:** [Email](mailto:robert.hill@uphillsolutions.tech) | [LinkedIn](https://www.linkedin.com/in/robert-hill-a6a189125/) | [Website](https://uphillsolutions.tech)
-- 🥾 **Fun Fact:** If I'm not online then I'm probably out hiking or exploring with my wife
+- 🥾 **Fun Fact:** If I'm not online, then I'm probably out hiking or exploring with my wife and kid(s)

 ## Languages and Tools